 A course designed to increase the student's knowledge of French beyond vocabulary and grammar and to enable him to grasp the divergence as well as the points of contact between the two languages by means of exercises and class discussion.
-These include vocabulary expansion by word formation, derivation, synonymy and idiomatic structures.
 This course will introduce the student to problems of English-French translation.